Sanaaq: Background

 The first draft of Sanaaq was written in Inuktitut syllabics by Nappaaluk.

 Many of the chapters, or "episodes", of the novel were originally written at the request of Catholic missionaries stationed in Nunavik who were interested in improving their own knowledge of Inuktitut in order to better communicate with local communities and translate prayer books into the Inuit language.
 Nappaaluk, who was asked to initially create a type of phrasebook using syllabics to record common words from everyday life, instead created a cast of characters and a series of short stories about their lives.

 The novel took almost 20 years to complete.
 Between 1953 and 1956, Nappaaluk completed episodes 1-24 before leaving Nunavik and going to southern Canada to receive hospital treatment; upon her return, she wrote an additional 13 episodes until the missionary supervising her work was transferred to another community.
-In 1961, anthropologist Bernard Saladin D'Anglure first met Nappaaluk, and encouraged her to resume work on the novel and finish the final episodes.
-D'Anglure, a graduate student working under Claude Lévi-Strauss at the time, later made Sanaaq the focus of his PhD in ethnology; in addition to interviewing Nappaaluk about the work and recording her commentary about it, he worked with the author to transliterate and translate the novel.
+In 1961, anthropologist Bernard Saladin d'Anglure first met Nappaaluk, and encouraged her to resume work on the novel and finish the final episodes.
+Saladin d'Anglure, a graduate student working under Claude Lévi-Strauss at the time, later made Sanaaq the focus of his PhD in ethnology; in addition to interviewing Nappaaluk about the work and recording her commentary about it, he worked with the author to transliterate and translate the novel.

 Publication

 The first edition of Sanaaq was published as Sanaaq unikkausinnguaq in 1984 by the Association Inuksiutiit.
 The work was published in standard syllabics and included illustrations.

-In 2002, a French edition of Sanaaq was published by Quebec publishing house, Les Éditions Stanké, with D'Anglure serving as the translator.
+In 2002, a French edition of Sanaaq was published by Quebec publishing house, Les Éditions Stanké, with Saladin d'Anglure serving as the translator.